cnguy/kayn/README.md

 /*
   What if an endpoint only accepts ids?
-  This client will let you pass in names as parameters, too.
-  Of course, this will send additional requests, but it saves you a lot of code.

   ex: the player runes endpoint only accepts a comma-separated
       list of integers